 Bands of gold card stock are wrapped around white souffle dishes to help support the team colors.
 Apricot & Blackberry jam and Honey Butter were spreads for this buffet along with Spicy Mustard and Honey Mustard.
 Five to Seven spreads would offer enough variety without being over crowded on the table or hard on the chef.

-Biscuit Buffet baked goods featuring Buttermilk and Cheddar Cheese, Mini Pecan Rolls, Current Scones and Banana Chocolate Tea Bread.
+Biscuit Buffet baked goods featuring Buttermilk and Cheddar Cheese biscuits, Mini Pecan Rolls, Current Scones and Banana Chocolate Tea Bread recipes below.
 Line a large white plate with a pretty napkin to hold all of the goods.
 Elevate this plate on a large bowl for stability.
 If you have access to hot water or can heat water, fill the heat proof bowl with water and place the plate over the top allowing the baked goods to stay warm.

 Cut out Sugar Cookies are the base for the cream cheese and confectioner sugar filled Fruit Pizzas topped with peaches, blueberries and kiwi.
 The fruit coordinates with the team colors of gold and blue.